July-vilh/Playwright_API/README.md

-The 'Playwright' directory contains examples of automated test scripts for API requests.
+The 'Playwright_API' directory contains examples of automated test scripts for API requests.

 These test cases are designed to validate API responses, verify key functionalities, and ensure reliability and performance of various endpoints.